top of page

 A. The Visceral Core Connection

 The body's oldest patterns of defense are housed in the visceral core (diaphragm, psoas, deep abdominals).
 This area forms the physical structure of the "fight, flight, or freeze" response.
-Under early-life stress or trauma, the body defaults to visceral bracing.
+Under early-life stress or perception of sustained threat, the body defaults to visceral bracing.
 This begins as a swift, protective muscular reflex, a locking down of the diaphragm and psoas, and strong contraction of the deep abdominal musculature.
 This reflex is an unconscious, physiological attempt to suppress overwhelming emotional or survival signals.

 When this defensive action becomes chronic and habitual, the associated connective tissue adapts.
 The constant tension leads to fascial densification, stiffness, and restricted glide in the deep abdominal fascia.
 This chronic bracing creates somatic memory and lays down the deepest, most unconscious layers of habitual holding.
 This is not narrative memory; it is a somatic blueprint: a chronic, fossilized pattern of structural defense encoded in the nervous system and expressed in the connective tissue.

-It is important to note that the visceral core, the diaphragm, psoas, and deep abdominal fascia, tends to default toward rigidity in most bodies.
+The visceral core, tends to default toward rigidity in most bodies.
 This region is mechanically and neurologically central to survival: it stabilizes the spine, protects vital organs, and regulates breath.
 Because of its importance, the nervous system generally maintains a baseline tone here, creating dense, resilient fascia that is often resistant to voluntary release.
 Even in bodies that appear relaxed or flexible elsewhere, the visceral core often retains a degree of “hard-wired” stiffness, reflecting its role as the body’s central anchor.

 B. The Fascia-Vagus Nerve Link